Mastermind63/2102Group2/Project 2 Breakdown.md

     - [ ] GUI
 - Issues Encountered:
   - [ ] The system seems to run through the data and replace the copays with their values in floats
+  - [ ] Enumerated Type drop down lists in GUI and MIS
   - [ ]